-To honor and acknowledge the generosity and support of our donors' gifts, the University provides special recognition through a variety of cumulative, annual, and gift planning societies.
-Donors with gifts qualifying them for inclusion into these societies are notified via mail and also receive a car decal as a token of gratitude.
+To honor and acknowledge the generosity and support of our donors' gifts, the university provides special recognition through a variety of cumulative, annual and gift-planning societies.
+Donors with gifts qualifying them for inclusion in these societies are notified via mail and also receive a car decal as a token of gratitude.

 The Horseshoe Society honors donors who have made cumulative gifts of $100,000 or more.
 Initially, 249 charter members were inducted into the Horseshoe Society in 1998, including 19 who had made gifts of $1 million or more.
 Today, there are more than 1,718 individual members, with an additional 40 family foundations.
-Of these, over 100 have made gifts of $1 million or more with sixteen having made gifts of $5 million or more.
-The Horseshoe Society provides for several levels of giving, based upon the names of four buildings constructed on the original campus and the Maxcy Monument.
+Of these, more than 100 have made gifts of $1 million or more, with 16 having made gifts of $5 million or more.
+The Horseshoe Society provides for several levels of giving, with levels named for four buildings constructed on the original campus and the Maxcy Monument.

-- Rutledge - $1,000,000 to $4,999,999: Originally called South Building and named for John Rutledge, statesman and early advocate of higher education, and his brother, Edward, a signer of the Declaration of Independence.
+- Rutledge -- $1,000,000 to $4,999,999: Originally called South Building, Rutledge was named for John Rutledge, statesman and early advocate of higher education, and his brother, Edward, a signer of the Declaration of Independence.

-- DeSaussure - $500,000 to $999,999: First called North Building, later Old North Building, and finally named for Henry William DeSaussure, South Carolina son.
+- DeSaussure -- $500,000 to $999,999: First called North Building, this later became Old North Building, and finally was named for Henry William DeSaussure, a South Carolina son.
 DeSaussure was director of the U.S. Mint, a Revolutionary War veteran and chancellor of South Carolina.

-- Lieber - $100,000 to $249,999: Named for South Carolina College’s most distinguished scholar, Francis Lieber, founder of the Encyclopedia Americana, and internationally recognized expert in history and political economy.
+- Lieber -- $100,000 to $249,999: This was named for South Carolina College’s most distinguished scholar, Francis Lieber, founder of the Encyclopedia Americana and internationally recognized expert in history and political economy.

-President’s Society members commit to giving $1,801 to $24,999 annually, benefiting scholarships, academic programs, faculty recruitment and classroom enhancements.
+President’s Society members commit to giving $1,801or more annually, benefiting scholarships, academic programs, faculty recruitment and classroom enhancements.
 Faculty and staff who give $1,000+ annually are also included in the President’s Society.

 Alumni and friends who have made an annual gift to USC for two or more consecutive years are given exclusive membership to Carolina Circle.
 These generous donors are among our most loyal constituents and help ensure students past, present and future are given every opportunity to succeed both in and out of the classroom.